asadiceccarelli/eu-wholesale-analysis/README.md

   <img src='figures/4-hour-rev.jpeg' width='1000'>
 </p>

-> Fig 2.3: Revenue for a 4 hour battery in 2022 with preset flow times.
+> Fig 2.4: Revenue for a 4 hour battery in 2022 with preset flow times.

 ## 3. Comments

 It seems that Eastern European markets tend to yield the greatest returns.
 Whilst Estonia, Latvia and Lithuania prove to have the largest spreads, and hence the most _potential_ for profit in 2022, it is Romania and Hungary that return the most when anlaysing with preset flow times.
 This indicates that Estonia, Latvia and Lithuania have a much larger variance in the times at when the mariet price peaks and dips making it more challenging to forecast.
 Several markets such as the Netherlands see a much greater increase in a additional cycle, indicating that the morning peak is much more significant than others.
 This can be compared to the GB market, for example, which sees a much smaller increase in revenue with an additional cycle oweing to the fact that the evening peak is so much higher than the morning peak.
-Anlysing the average price profile of a country is a key factor when deciding how much cycles to run.
+Anlysing the average price profile of a country is a key factor when deciding how many cycles to run.